 Playa Chica & Sabinillas' Quieter Stretches

 Playa Chica is tiny — roughly 300 metres — tucked against rocky headlands.
 It has more rocks than sand, which makes it less appealing to sunbathing crowds but perfect for snorkelling and exploring tidal pools.
 The water is always calm here, protected by the surrounding cliffs.
-On summer mornings before 10:00, you might have it entirely to yourself.
+Arrive early on a summer morning and, if you're lucky, you might have it largely to yourself before the day warms up.

-Access & Parking: From Sabinillas, drive west on the coast road towards Casares (approximately 2 km, 5 minutes).
+Access & Parking: From Sabinillas, head northeast along the coast towards Casares Costa (approximately 2 km, 5 minutes).
 Look for roadside parking near the Playa Chica Beach Club.
 Walking from central Sabinillas takes about 15 minutes along the promenade.
 It's easy to miss if you're not looking for it — the access is modest.

 Facilities: The Playa Chica Beach Club sits on the headland with a small restaurant and bar.
 The beach itself has minimal facilities.
 Lifeguards during summer.